judka-uriel/uriel-book/uriel_en.md

 <!-- In infancy my mother refused to nurse me with her milk, so I had
 a disrupted metabolism (at least, that is how the doctors explained it).
-And in Mishneh Torah, Hilkhot Ishut [21:13](https://www.sefaria.org/Mishneh_Torah,_Marriage.21.13) it is said that a mother must nurse her child until two years of age. --> From infancy, due to an allergy to sugar, I was forbidden to eat sweets.
+And in Mishneh Torah Hilkhot Ishut [21:13](https://www.sefaria.org/Mishneh_Torah,_Marriage.21.13) it is said that a mother must nurse her child until two years of age. --> From infancy, due to an allergy to sugar, I was forbidden to eat sweets.